 Total TimePrep: 15 min. + chilling Cook: 5 min.

 Makesabout 1-1/2 pounds

 - 1 pound white candy coating, coarsely chopped

 - 1 tablespoon canola oil

-- 1 cup crushed peppermint candies or candy canes
+- 1 cup chopped peppermint candies or candy canes

-- Pour onto prepared baking sheet, spreading to desired thickness.
-Refrigerate for 30 minutes or until firm.
+- Refrigerate until firm.
 Break into pieces.
 Store in an airtight container in the refrigerator.
-Yield: about 1-1/2 pounds.